-The collaboration between the Ephorate of Antiquities of West Attica, Piraeus and the Islands and the Finnish Institute at Athens will be carried out over five years (2016–2020) and it will concentrate on mapping the unbuilt part of the harbour town of ancient Salamis which is currently on dry land at Ambelakia Bay.
-The project directors are Dr Stella Chrisoulaki, the Ephor of West Attica, Piraeus and the islands, and Prof. Jari Pakkanen, Professor of Classical Archaeology at Royal Holloway, University of London and former director of the Finnish Institute.
-The project uses non-destructive methods: in the sub-soil reconnaissance three different geophysical means are employed, and full three-dimensional georeferenced recording of the visible archaeological remains is done with total stations, aerial drone photography and photogrammetry.
-Excavations are not part of the programme at this stage.
-In the research area cleaning of visible and previously excavated architectural remains and vegetation will be carried out.
-The geographical and archaeological data is integrated using GIS, CAD and photogrammetry software.
+The collaboration between the Ephorate of Antiquities of West Attica, Piraeus and the Islands and the Finnish Institute at Athens was carried out over five years (2016–2020) and it concentrated on mapping the unbuilt part of the harbour town of ancient Salamis which is currently on dry land at Ambelakia Bay.
+The project directors were Dr Stella Chrisoulaki, the Ephor of West Attica, Piraeus and the islands, and Prof. Jari Pakkanen, Professor of Classical Archaeology at Royal Holloway, University of London and former director of the Finnish Institute.
+The project used non-destructive methods: in the sub-soil reconnaissance three different geophysical means were employed, and full three-dimensional georeferenced recording of the visible archaeological remains was made with total stations, aerial drone photography and photogrammetry.
+Excavations were not part of the programme at this stage.
+In the research area cleaning of visible and previously excavated architectural remains and vegetation was carried out.
+The geographical and archaeological data was integrated using GIS, CAD and photogrammetry software.

-The geophysical prospection is directed by Dr Apostolos Sarris of the GeoSat ReSeArch Lab of the Institute for Mediterranean Studies of the Foundation for Research and Technology, Hellas.
-The research and training collaborators include Dr Ann Brysbaert, University of Leiden, and Prof. Boris Rankov, Royal Holloway, University of London.
-The archaeologist responsible for the fieldwork on behalf of the Ephorate is Ms Ada Kattoula.
-As part of the Three-Dimensional Development Programme of the Institute, postgraduate and undergraduate students from the Finnish universities, the University of Leiden in the Netherlands and the University of Oxford were trained in 2016 and 2017 in three-dimensional archaeological documentation as part of the fieldwork.
+The geophysical prospection was directed by Dr Apostolos Sarris of the GeoSat ReSeArch Lab of the Institute for Mediterranean Studies of the Foundation for Research and Technology, Hellas.
+The research and training collaborators included Dr Ann Brysbaert, University of Leiden, and Prof. Boris Rankov, Royal Holloway, University of London.
+The archaeologist responsible for the fieldwork on behalf of the Ephorate was Ms Ada Kattoula.
+As part of the Three-Dimensional Development Programme of the Finnish Institute at Athens, postgraduate and under¬graduate students from the Finnish universities, the University of Leiden in the Netherlands and the University of Oxford were trained in 2016 and 2017 in three-dimensional archaeological documentation as part of the fieldwork.

-Ground penetrating radar (GPR), electrical resistivity and magnetic gradiometry techniques have been used in a complementary way for the geophysical prospection of the research area.
-Emphasis has been on detailed mapping of the sub-surface features of the investigated areas and layout of the geophysical grids has been georeferenced using total stations and differential GPS.
+Ground penetrating radar (GPR), electrical resistivity and magnetic gradiometry techniques were used in a complementary way for the geophysical prospection of the research area.
+Emphasis was on detailed mapping of the sub-surface features of the investigated areas and layout of the geophysical grids was georeferenced using total stations and differential GPS.

 The aerial survey of the research area was carried out in 2016 and 2017 using a radio-controlled drone.
-All architectural surveying and documentation is fully georeferenced and done with total stations and photogrammetry in three dimensions.
-These data are directly linked to GIS, CAD and photogrammetry software for further analysis already during the fieldwork season.
+All the architectural surveying and documentation was fully georeferenced and done with total stations and photogrammetry in three dimensions.
+These data were directly linked to GIS, CAD and photogrammetry software for further analysis already during the fieldwork season.

-The main aim of the systematic surface survey is to map the existing visible archaeological remains of the city and to find out which geophysical methods can be effectively used to record the sub-surface remains.
-Open questions on the layout of the ancient deme centre of Salamis include the following:
+The main aim of the systematic surface survey was to map the existing visible archaeological remains of the city and to find out which geophysical methods could be effectively used to record the sub-surface remains.
+Open questions on the layout of the ancient deme centre of Salamis included the following:

 1) What is the spatial relationship between the archaeological remains which are currently visible on the surface?